Makio64/Template-Modules/README.md

 ### What the template do exactly for you
 - create a local server with livereload ( reload your browser when you change a file )
 - compile your stylus / jade / coffeescript automatically
+- create bundle to load the module asynchronimously
+- create page to test each module individually
+- create sourcemap for coffeescript & stylus
-- give a nice, light and basic structure for your coffee/stylus development
+- provide a structure for your coffee/stylus development
-- sourcemap for stylus & coffeescript for easy debugging
 - notify the compilation success/error via growl
 - include optimized .httaccess / manifest / robot for your webapp
 - include nib for stylus